sepordeh/sepordeh-woocommerce/readme.txt

 4- install this plugin and activate it

-7- then Go to WooCommerce > Settings > Payments. enable Sepordeh payment gateway
+7- Go to WooCommerce > Settings > Payments then enable Sepordeh payment gateway

 8- go to manage then put your merchant code